 - Attitudinal data is the hardest data to get but is incredibly powerful.

 - Different data becomes more important in different parts of the Customer Journey or the Buyer Lifecycle.

-Below is a lightly edited transcript of Episode 22 of the Inevitable Success Podcast with Damian and special guest Stephen Yu.
-(Listen Here)
+Below is a lightly edited transcript of Episode 22 of the Inevitable Success Podcast.

-Damian: Today I’m going to be having a discussion with Stephen Yu and we’re going to be talking about Data, particularly, ‘what is the best type of data’.
+Damian: Today we’re going to be talking about Data, particularly, ‘what is the best type of data’.
 In the age of Google and Facebook where everybody is trying to sell their data as the absolute best data that you could buy, there seems to be this premise that there is a best type of data.
-So I would ask you Stephen, what do you think is the best type of data out there?
+So I would ask what do you think is the best type of data out there?